bromontana/Workshop-Code/README.md

 + LED.py
   + This will turn the LED on and off with time input and voltage output
 + Photoresistor.py
-  + This will print the amount of time it takes for a capacitor to charge
+  + This will print the amount of time it takes for a capacitor to charge.
+ The capacitor is in series with the capacitor, so it will take a different amount of time to charge according to the resistance of the photoresistor.
 + LED_Photoresistor.py
   + This will turn the LED on and off using the Photoresistor